-Students with disabilities will take a test approved for TSI purposes with appropriate accommodations.
+Students with disabilities will take a test approved for TSI purposes with appropriate accommodations. if such accommodations are requested and available at the time of registration.

-TSI Testing Schedule for College Readiness
+TSI Testing Schedule

-The THEA test and other approved TSI tests are administered at each TSTC college on a variety of schedules.
-Check with the Testing Office for specific dates and times.
-Some tests may be available on computer, as well as on paper.
+Approved TSI tests are administered at each TSTC college on a variety of schedules.
+Check with Testing Services for specific dates and times.